-Unfortunately the Covid pandemic brought our active role in schools and the community to an end.
+Unfortunately the Covid pandemic brought our active role in schools and the community to a halt.

 Our projects have now all been completed, but many of them have left a legacy of resources primarily aimed at teachers.
 A short description of the main projects is set out below.